More than 475 undergraduates have declared Psychology as their major.

 Enjoy SOU's small class sizes and take advantage of the research and scholarship opportunities offered by SOU's many partnerships with local agencies and organizations.
 There are several program emphases offered for psychology majors, depending on particular career plans (e.g., paraprofessional programs and pre-graduate school programs, including experimental, clinical or counseling, child psychology, and organizational psychology).

 Psychology courses and faculty are housed in the Education-Psychology Building which includes state-of-the-art equipment for classroom instruction, research, the students' study of learning, biofeedback, and other subspecialty areas.
-For our Masters students, facilities also include a computerized lab, videotape equipment, and observation rooms.
+For Masters students, facilities also include a computerized lab, videotape equipment, and observation rooms.

 Department of Psychology